anhnguyendepocen/stat19/summary/lecture-firstday.md

 Please download the syllabus [here](../syllabus/ec5023_syllabus.pdf) to see what will be covered.

-# Before next class
+# Before next class!

-## Register for access at IPUMS
+## Register for access at IPUMS and Datacamp

+    1. You should send me your email to request access to Datacamp courses
-You can register for access [here](https://cps.ipums.org/cps-action/menu).
+    2. You can register for access [here](https://cps.ipums.org/cps-action/menu).

 ## Install R and R Studio